aswcan/aswcan/README.md

 - 👋 Hi, I’m @aswcan
-- 👀 I’m interested in JAVA/Javascript
+- 👀 I’m interested in Javascript
-- 🥲 Just being laid off by XIAOMI
 - Looking for new opportunity
 - 📫 How to reach me 👇
 - email:dongwenhao833@gmail.com